Australian cricket team in the West Indies in 1983–84: Third Test

 The turning point of the tour came with the third test.
 Dean Jones made way for Steve Smith, back in the side from injury, with Phillips still as keeper but pushed back down the order.
 Graeme Wood replaced an injured Kepler Wessels as opener.
+Wessels flew back to Australia.

-Australia batted extremely well in the first innings, the highlight being Phillips' knock of 120 (including four sixes).
+Australia batted extremely well in the first innings.
+Wood (68) and Ritchie (57) took Australia to 1-114.
+There was a minor collapse, going to 6-263 but Wayne Phillips scored 120, including four sixes, taking the total to 429.
 At the end of day three the West Indies were 3–301 in reply and it seemed the game was headed for a draw.
 (Richardson and Greenidge, who both scored centuries, had been dropped early on in their respective innings.)
 Peter McFarline thought Phillips had batted Australia to a "position from where it cannot lose the match".

-However Clive Lloyd then hit 76 off 77 balls, giving the West Indies a lead, Australia collapsed in their second innings and lost the game by ten wickets.
+However Clive Lloyd then hit 76 off 77 balls, taking the West Indies to 509 and giving them a lead.
+By the end of day four Australia were 4-68; they lost the next four wickets quickly the following day, all out of 95.
+The West Indies won by ten wickets.

 Graeme Wood fractured his finger during the game and had to return home from the tour.

 Fourth Test

-For the fourth test Australia brought in Roger Woolley as wicketkeeper letting Phillips play as a specialist batsman.
+For the fourth test Australia brought in Roger Woolley as wicketkeeper letting Phillips play as a specialist batter.
 Rodney Hogg was injured and missed the game.
+Australia used its third opening combination for the series, Philips and Ritchie.

-Despite a first innings score of 98 from Allan Border, the West Indies won the game easily by an innings.
-Both Viv Richards and Richie Richardson scored centuries.
-Roger Woolley dropped Richardson off Lawson's bowling when the batter was only 38.
+Australia batted first.
+At one stage they were 4-78 then Border (98) and Hookes (51) took the score to 4-202 and the final total was 262.
+Richardson (154) and Richards (178) put on a 308 run partnership in 377 minutes taking the West Indies to 2-351.
+The Australian bowlers managed to restrict the West Indies to 498 (Rackeman 5-161).
+At one stage Rackemann bowled 24 overs unchanged.
+Roger Woolley dropped Richardson off Lawson's bowling when the batter was only 38 and the West Indies 2-100.

-An Australian positive was the bowling of Carl Rackemann.
+Australia had to bat for two days to save the match.
+They were dismissed for 200 (Garner 5-63), no Australian batter scoring more than 29 and the top score being 36 sundries.
+This meant the West Indies retained the Sir Frank Worrell Trophy.